Washington DACA recipients celebrate Supreme Court ruling

 More analysis will come, as well as efforts for permanent, legislative action, DACA proponents said.
 The program only allows for two-year, renewable permits.
 Many want Congress to pass a law offering a path to citizenship, not just for young immigrants but for their parents and others who are undocumented.

-Still, said Graciela Nuňez, a Seattle DACA recipient, “for now, just today, for the first time in three years, we can breathe a little easier.”
+Still, said Graciela Nuñez, a Seattle DACA recipient, “for now, just today, for the first time in three years, we can breathe a little easier.”

 Some conservatives criticized the ruling, which they said was making law rather than interpreting it.
 “Do you get the impression that the Supreme Court doesn’t like me?”
 Trump tweeted.
 The court went against his administration in a 6-3 ruling preventing LGBTQ employment discrimination earlier this week.